halponton/email.ponton.io/README.md

 - SNS (topic creation and management)
 - SQS (queue creation and management)
 - Cognito (user pool, client, domain, group management)
+- WAFv2 (Web ACLs and associations for rate limiting)

 Milestone 4 IAM policies are split by service to stay under AWS size limits.
 See `/iam-permissions-milestone4.json` for the policy index and attach all of: